-Facilitator: Anna Neistat, Senior Director for Research at Amnesty International; Professor, Sciences Po.
-Dr. Anna Neistat leads Amnesty International’s global research by setting the research agenda and ensuring consistently high standards for research strategy, methodology and quality.
-She provides political and human rights analysis and expert advice on human rights to the International Secretariat and the movement as a whole, and represents Amnesty International in major internal and external fora.
-She is a member of the organization’s Senior Leadership Team which is responsible for the leadership, management and development of the organization.
-Before joining Amnesty International, Neistat worked for more than a decade as associate director for Program and Emergencies at Human Rights Watch.
-She led fact-finding missions in conflict areas and was responsible for developing investigative methodology and training.
+Facilitator: Dr. Anna Neistat is the Chair of the Board at Crisis Action, an international organization working with global civil society to protect civilians from armed conflict and Professor at Sciences Po.
+Previously, Senior Director for Research at Amnesty International, Dr. Neistat led Amnesty International’s global research by setting the research agenda and ensuring consistently high standards for research strategy, methodology and quality.
+Dr. Neistat provided political and human rights analysis and expert advice on human rights to the International Secretariat and the movement as a whole, represented Amnesty International in major internal and external fora, and as a member of the organization’s Senior Leadership Team was responsible for the leadership, management and development of the organization.
+Before joining Amnesty International, Dr. Neistat worked for more than a decade as associate director for Program and Emergencies at Human Rights Watch; leading fact-finding missions in conflict areas and developing investigative methodology and trainings.
 Neistat has conducted over 60 investigations in conflict areas around the world, including Syria, Afghanistan, Pakistan, China, Zimbabwe, Nepal, Kenya, Yemen, Chechnya, Sri Lanka and Haiti.
 She has authored or co-authored over 40 Human Rights Watch reports as well as numerous articles and opinion pieces.
 Before joining Human Rights Watch, Neistat worked for “Echo of Moscow,” Russia’s leading radio station, the Open Society Institute, and as a constitutional law researcher at the Radcliffe Institute for Advanced Studies.
 Neistat holds an LL.M. degree from Harvard Law School, a J.D. and Ph.D. in law, and an M.S. in history and philology.

 Note: In-person participation is encouraged.
 However, for those who are unable to attend, remote participation via Zoom may be a possibility.
 Please contact firstname.lastname@example.org with the subject “Research and Documentation Workshop” for additional information.

-Early bird rate of $395 for those who register by March 8.
+Early bird rate of $395 for those who register by February 7 with discount code: EARLYBIRD.

 Regular rate of $450.